lkubb/salt-openssh-formula/docs/README.rst

 ``openssh.server.config.clean``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Removes the configuration of the OpenSSH service and has a dependency on `openssh.server.service.clean`_.
+Removes the configuration of the OpenSSH service, including AuthorizedPrincipalsFile, and has a dependency on `openssh.server.service.clean`_.
 Does not remove managed moduli.